 Jim: I mean, all of us know that.
 “I think I can.
 I think I can.”
 Is that what it says?
 I can’t even remember.

 Jim: So that’s a positive kind of model or tool to use with children.
 Speak to that approach.

-Jim: One of the things you recommend in the book is to, um, to know your child better.
-Take a piece of paper, put it into fourths, and you ask four questions.
+Jim: One of the things you recommend in the book is, to know your child better, take a piece of paper, put it into fourths, and you ask four questions.
 And what are they?
 And you’re doing this really to get to know them better.
 I think it’s brilliant for parents to do this.

 Kathy: Oh, thanks – and for you to do it as well so the kids can get to know you.

 Jim: That’s good.